morimekta/providence/README.md

 ### Simple Messages.

 A simple message is one that does not contain nested structures, e.g. no containers, and no internal messages.
-Simple messages
+Simple messages is easier to use as map keys, and some serialization formats may require that map key messages to be simple.
+Note that the simple definition is on the type, not the message.

 ### Reserved words.